i3dprogrammer/GThread-JavaLibrary/README.md

 (Add process accept when GThread what you add was not running before or terminated)
 </li>
 <li>
 <b>remove(GThread gthread)</b>: To remove existing GThread.
-Return 1 when removing process is succeed otherwise return -1.
+Returns 1 when removing process is succeed and returns -1 when you try to remove a running GThread.
-(Remove process accept when GThread which selected isn't running now)
 </li>
 </ul>
 </ul>